spotlightpa/poor-richard/content/news/2022-11-07-SPLLETTER.md

 Rendell is the lone Democrat among the four men, who collectively represent nearly three decades of leadership in the state’s top job.

+Speaking to reporters on Monday at a campaign stop in North Philadelphia, Shapiro said he will accept the results and urged Mastriano to do the same.

+“I have tremendous faith in the Republican and Democratic clerks of elections all across Pennsylvania to do their jobs … I will not only trust their work, I’ll trust the will of the people of Pennsylvania,” Shapiro said.
+“And I’m glad that the former governors spoke up on a bipartisan basis.
+We need to begin to repair our democracy.”

+Mastriano’s campaign did not respond to a request for comment.

 In the weeks leading up to the election, Mastriano and his allies have frequently raised questions about <a href="https://www.spotlightpa.org/news/2022/11/2022-pa-election-misinformation-unverified-ballots-drop-boxes-vote-delays/">debunked or misleading election fraud theories</a>.

 In a recent interview on a right-wing news show, Mastriano claimed that the fact that Pennsylvania will likely take a few days to finish counting ballots is an effort to “have the fix in,” and that Democrats have “pre-loaded” drop boxes in order to cheat.
 Neither is true.